Hadwiger's conjecture for cap bodies: Appendix

-def cross_cap_prob(n,theta): #probabilistic measure of the union of spherical caps centered at cross polytopes, for theta>=pi/4, #when theta is too large and three caps overlap, this will return an upper bound return 2*n*cap_prob(n,theta)-2*n*(n-1)*inter_bound(n,pi/4,theta)
+def cross_cap_prob(n,theta): #probabilistic measure of the union of spherical caps centered at cross polytopes, for theta>=pi/4, #when theta is too large and three caps overlap, this will return an upper bound return 2*n*inter(n,theta,0,-1)-2*n*(n-1)*inter(n,theta,pi/4,1)